NREL/resstock/docs/source/workflow_inputs.rst

   Element                            Type      Units   Constraints  Required  Default    Notes
   =================================  ========  ======  ===========  ========  =========  ===============================================
+  ``SystemIdentifier``               id                             Yes                  Unique identifier ``UnitLocation``                   string            See [#]_     No        See [#]_   Location of heat pump (e.g., air handler)
-  ``SystemIdentifier``               id                             Yes                  Unique identifier ``HeatPumpType``                   string            See [#]_     Yes                  Type of heat pump ``HeatPumpFuel``                   string            See [#]_     Yes                  Fuel type ``BackupType``                     string            See [#]_     No        <none>     Type of backup heating
+  ``HeatPumpType``                   string            See [#]_     Yes                  Type of heat pump ``HeatPumpFuel``                   string            See [#]_     Yes                  Fuel type ``BackupType``                     string            See [#]_     No        <none>     Type of backup heating
   =================================  ========  ======  ===========  ========  =========  ===============================================

+  .. [#] UnitLocation choices are "living space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "roof deck", or "unconditioned space".
+  .. [#] | If UnitLocation not provided, defaults based on the distribution system:
+         | - **none**: "living space"
+         | - **air**: supply duct location with the largest area, otherwise "living space"
+         | - **hydronic**: same default logic as :ref:`waterheatingsystems`
+         | - **dse**: "living space" if ``FractionHeatLoadServed``/``FractionCoolLoadServed`` are 1, otherwise "unconditioned space"
   .. [#] HeatPumpType choices are "air-to-air", "mini-split", "ground-to-air", "water-loop-to-air", "packaged terminal heat pump", or "room air conditioner with reverse cycle".
   .. [#] HeatPumpFuel only choice is "electricity".
   .. [#] BackupType choices are "integrated" or "separate".